 - Take a walk in a new place.
-Mental stimulation can stimulate appetite.
-In fact, you should try to get your dog out for a walk at least a few minutes every day even if he doesn’t really want to go at first.
+Mental stimulation can stimulate the appetite.
+In fact, you should try to get your pup out for a walk at least a few minutes every day even if he doesn’t really want to go at first.
 It will improve his mobility as well as his appetite.

 - Take your dog for a ride in the car and have a passenger feed the dog tidbits during the drive.

 - Go to the park and offer his food there.

 - This one is for desperate situations… Take your dog through a fast-food drive-through and order him a small, plain hamburger or non-breaded chicken sandwich.

 Appetite Stimulants for Old Dogs

 Veterinarians have a few medications at their disposal to stimulate the appetite of dogs.
 The old tried and true appetite stimulating drug is prednisone.
 Prednisone is a steroid we use as an anti-inflammatory for many different diseases.